 With no day hatch on the back deck, packing for two days was straightforward and I had loads of space to spare.
 There would have been no problem fitting in extra food and water for a longer outing.
 The stern hatch opening can easily accommodate fully loaded 20L dry bags.
 I like the configuration of a small day hatch on the font deck and full hatches at the bow and stern.
 The absence of a stern day hatch is a big advantage for multi day packing.
 The day hatch on the Delta looks small but fits all of the kit needed for the day and it does not get in the way of the paddler’s legs when entering or exiting the cockpit.
 There is also sufficient room behind the seat for a paddle float, sponge, bailer and cag.

-The only complaint I have is the day hatch is not easily operable on the water as it requires a bit of force to close and cannot be easily done from a sitting position, particularly if conditions are a bit bouncy.
+The day hatch does require a bit of force to close and can be slightly awkward if conditions are fairly bit bouncy.
 So this ends up only being used during land based rest stops or when conditions are placid.

 Comfort and outfitting

 I am a small frame paddler at 170cm tall and around 65kgs.
 On day trips I would normally go for a tighter boat like a Delta 15s, however I opted for the larger kayak that would be faster and allow for more gear storage.
 Although a bit weary of the size at first, I found the ability to adjust seat position, foot pedals and back band, easily produced a comfortable fit.
-The boat has a 150kg capacity so can suit a range of paddlers – I found it very comfortable to cruise in – noting that I had the skeg version and relied on the use of the boat’s edges for directional control so knee and foot placement were important.
+The boat has a 150kg capacity so can suit a range of paddlers – I found it very comfortable to cruise in.
+The Delta responds well to edging for directional control so knee and foot placement were important.
 If purchasing the kayak, I would invest in a Delta hip pad kit for a snugger fit that would aid in rough seas, surfing and rolling but I could easily manoeuvre the kayak and roll without the use of these during the trip.

 The seat is excellent, comfortable with good ergonomics.
 I can be a harsh judge on comfort as persistent hamstring issues have caused me to develop numb feet within 10 minutes in the wrong boat.
 Thankfully no issues in the Delta – I did get tight hamstring and hips after some hours but that’s more to do with my lack of long paddling days in the recent past.
 The fact that I could jump into the boat and paddle for two solid days with ease is fantastic.